nmenant/ci-cd-env-setup/README.md

 SETUP CI CD ENV
 ===============

-..
-WARNING:: This is work in progress.
+!!WARNING!!
+This is work in progress.
 Those scripts will works but the docker volumes have not been
     transfered YET on this repo

 This repo will automatically setup a "CI/CD" environment on the laptop with: Gitlab, Jenkins, Consul, Minishift and some default pipeline/examples